-- From the Typewriter to Virtual Reality: Modern Media Theory, Upper-Division Seminar in German and Comparative Literature (scheduled), Dartmouth College, 2020-2021.
+- From the Typewriter to Virtual Reality: Modern Media Theory, Upper-Division Seminar in German and Comparative Literature (scheduled), Dartmouth College, Winter 2023.

-- The Invention of News, Humanities Honor’s Seminar, Dartmouth College, scheduled for Spring 2021.
+- The Invention of News, Humanities Seminar, Dartmouth College, Spring 2021.

 - Material Matters: A Brief History of Paper and Other Writing Surfaces, Seminar in Comparative Literature and German Studies, Dartmouth College, Winter 2019.

-- Pulp Fiction Meets High Literature: German Writers in the 19th-Century Media Market (Upper-Level Seminar), Dartmouth College, Fall 2016.
+- Pulp Fiction Meets High Literature: Media and Writing in 19th-Century Germany (Upper-Level Seminar), Dartmouth College, Fall 2016; Fall 2021.

 - Understanding German Media (Intermediate German Language and Culture), Dartmouth College, Winter 2014, Spring 2015, Spring 2016, Spring 2017, Spring 2019.

 Talks and Events